godaddy/tartufo/docs/source/CONTRIBUTING.md

 ### Code Style

+From [PEP 8 -- Style Guide for Python Code][PEP 8#a-foolish-consistency-is-the-hobgoblin-of-little-minds]
+> A style guide is about consistency.
+Consistency with this style guide is important.
+Consistency within a project is
+> more important.
+Consistency within one module or function is the most important.

 To make code formatting easy on developers, and to simplify the conversation around pull request reviews, this project has adopted the
 [black] code formatter.
 This formatter must be run against any new code written for this project.
 The advantage is, you